couchbaselabs/ToDoLite-Android/tutorial.md

 Back in the iOS app in AppDelegate.m, refactor the `startReplications` method to provide a username and password:

-- rename the `startReplications` method to take the login credentials as arguments `startReplicationsWithBasicAuth(String username, String password)`
+- Rename the `startReplications` method to take the login credentials as arguments `startReplicationsWithBasicAuth(String username, String password)`.
-- refactor the method to use those credentials to instantiate a new `authenticator` of type Authenticator
+- Refactor the method to use those credentials to instantiate a new `authenticator` of type Authenticator.
-- wire up the authenticator to the replications using the `setAuthenticator` method
+- Wire up the authenticator to the replications using the `setAuthenticator` method.
-- call the refactored method in the `onCreate` method
+- Call the refactored method in the `onCreate` method.

 Notice in LogCat that the documents are now syncing to Sync Gateway.